-Full- and Part-Time Enrollment
+Full-Time and Homeschool Enrollment

-FULL-TIME & PART-TIME

-Full-Time Part-Time

-Course Load 6-7 Courses or 12+ College Credits or (CEC or College Partner Campus) 2-5 CEC Courses + 3-11 College Courses 2-4 Courses (M-F) or 3-11 College Credits (CEC or College Partner Campus)

-Be enrolled at another public school?
-No Must be enrolled in a homeschool or non-public school
+Requirements Full-Time Homeschool Academy Course Load 6-7 Courses OR 12+ College Credits (CEC or College Partner Campus) OR 2-5 CEC Courses + 3-11 College Credits 1 Full Day of Enrichment Courses Be enrolled in at another public school?
+NO Must be Enrolled in a Homeschool

-The Scientific Re

-- Part-Time enrollment with CEC provides homeschool and nonpublic school students the opportunity to attend core and/or elective courses on-campus, receiving grades and credit - 2-5 middle school or high school courses or 3-11 college credits - Attend 5 days per week or follow college course schedule - Students are supported by CEC to build individualized schedules - Students will build community with full-time and part-time students - Healthy breakfast and lunch available
+- Homeschool Academy enrollment with CEC provides homeschool and non-public school students the opportunity to attend enrichment/elective courses on-campus, receiving grades and credit. - Full-time students attend 5 days per week or follow college course schedule.
+Homeschool students attend 1 full day a week-Monday's. - Students are supported by CEC to build individualized schedules. - Students will build community with full-time and homeschool students. - Healthy breakfast and lunch are available for all students.